redhat-developer/rhdh-operator/docs/configuration.md

   ```

   Here, the user can specify some of the OpenShift Route specifications fields.
 The names of the Backstage `spec.application.route` fields correspond to the names of Route specifications fields and follow the same default rules if not specified.

+  Also note that securing Routes with external certificates in TLS secrets (via the `spec.application.route.tls.externalCertificateSecretName` CR field) is a Technology Preview feature in OpenShift.
+It requires enabling the `RouteExternalCertificate` OpenShift Feature Gate and might not be functionally complete.
+See [Creating a route with externally managed certificate](https://docs.openshift.com/container-platform/4.16/networking/routes/secured-routes.html#nw-ingress-route-secret-load-external-cert_secured-routes) for more details.

   ### Deployment Configuration